GooglyBlox/free-soundsnap-audios/README.md

 ```

 ## Usage
-Once the application is live, simply paste your Soundsnap audio URL into the input box and press Fetch Audio Source.
+Once the application is live, simply paste your Soundsnap audio URL into the input box and press Fetch Audio.
 It'll take a few seconds, but it should fetch the audio file for you.

 ## :warning: Important Disclaimer